 But the dull reality is they each had very little to do in this game.

 Diego, with all of his goal-scoring might that season, was given a more defensive role in attack alongside Eto’o, using his height and strength to provoke Barca’s defenders.

 Meanwhile, Gabi was being played out of position as a full-back.

-Of course, it was Diego who went onto play in that year’s final and stole the show against Munich, but it wasn’t all bad for Gabriel – who lifted the trophy himself a year later him, albeit through a lesser role as Barca’s back-line backup.
+Of course, it was Diego who went onto play in that year’s final and stole the show against Munich, but it wasn’t all bad for Gabriel – who lifted the trophy himself a year later, albeit through a lesser role as Barca’s back-line backup.

-But for one half in the 2010 Champions League semi-final, two brothers were forced to put glory before blood, as their sibling became an intriguing sideshow in one of the greatest clashes in European football history.
+But for one half in the 2010 Champions League semi-final, two brothers were forced to put glory before blood, as their sibling rivalry became an intriguing sideshow to one of the greatest clashes in European football history.